Black dog (folklore): Padfoot

 In Wakefield, Leeds, Pudsey and some areas of Bradford the local version of the legend is known as Padfoot.
 A death omen like others of its type, it may become visible or invisible and exhibits certain characteristics that give it its name.
 It is known to follow people with a light padding sound of its paws, then appearing again in front of them or at their side.
 It can utter a roar unlike the voice of any known animal, and sometimes the trailing of a chain can be heard along with the pad of its feet.
 It is best to leave the creature alone, for if a person tries to speak to or attacks it then it will have power over them.
 One story tells of a man who tried to kick the Padfoot and found himself dragged by it through hedge and ditch all the way to his home and left under his own window.
 Although usually described as black, another tale concerns a man who encountered a white Padfoot.
 He attempted to strike it with his stick but it passed completely through, and he ran home in fear.
 Soon afterward he fell sick and died.

 Skriker and Trash

 The Skriker (or Shrieker) of Lancashire and Yorkshire is a death omen like many others of its type, but it also wanders invisibly in the woods at night uttering loud, piercing shrieks.
 It may also take visible form as a large black dog with enormous paws that make a splashing sound when walking, like "old shoes walking in soft mud".
-For this reason the Skriker is also known as Trash, another word for trudge or slog.Wright 1913, pp. 194–5.
+For this reason the Skriker is also known as Trash, another word for trudge or slog.
 The name Skriker is also derived from a dialect word for screech in reference to its frightful utterances.